-» SEE VIDEO (IN GERMAN)
+» GO TO VIDEO (IN GERMAN)

-In cooperation with hunters from the region and municipalities, areas are identified that are particularly suitable for creating flowered landscapes rich in insects.
-LEG Saar provides land owners with a special regional seed mix free of charge.
-In return, they commit themselves to sowing and, thus, to setting aside their land for the coming years.
-To date, our seeds have been sown on a total of 35 ha of land in all districts of Saarland.
-The seed consists of roughly 60 different regional plants that are adapted to the climatic conditions and the needs of native animal and insect species.
-The seeds were delivered to LEG Saar by the integration company » Haseler Mühle near Neunkirchen.
-This subsidiary of Neue Arbeit Saar gGmbH.
+Working with hunters from the region and municipalities, we identify areas that are particularly suitable for creating flowered landscapes with a wealth of insect life.
+LEG Saar provides land owners with a special regional habitat seed mixture free of charge.
+In return, they commit to using the seeds and thus setting the land aside for the coming years.
+Our seeds were sown across every district of Saarland in 2020.
+They consist of around 60 different regional wild flower varieties and cultivated plants that are well suited to our climatic conditions and the needs of local animal and insect species.
+LEG Saar acquired the seeds from Integrationsbetrieb Haseler Mühle GmbH near Neunkirchen, a subsidiary of Neue Arbeit Saar gGmbH.

-WE ENSURE A SUSTAINABLE REGIONAL DEVELOPMENT» Landesentwicklungsgesellschaft Saarland
+WE ENSURE A SUSTAINABLE REGIONAL DEVELOPMENT

 LEG Saar is the partner of the municipalities under the umbrella of Strukturholding Saar, a 100% state subsidiary.
-As a public company, we work together with the municipalities on the infrastructural and economic development of our country, renovate town centers, create living space and jobs for the local people.
+As a public company, we work together with the municipalities on the infrastructural and economic development of our country, renovate town centres, andcreate living space and jobs for the local people.
 We attach great importance to ecological sustainability in order to secure the preservation of our varied and beautiful flora and fauna for future generations.

 Hunting is a cultural asset that has historically grown over thousands of years.
 Today, hunting is not just about obtaining high-quality and healthy food in a sustainable way.
 Hunting primarily serves the preservation of nature and therefore meets an important social requirement of our time.
 So, we initiate and support species protection projects throughout Saarland.